 Hotel Cortez – Located just a few minutes walk from the harbour, this boutique hotel is a great option if travelling as a couple.
 All rooms are air-conditioned, there is an onsite pool and gym and a restaurant on site.
 Click here to see their latest prices

 Airbnb – there are a number of affordable apartment rentals in Ensenada that can be found on Airbnb such as this lovely modern and central apartment.
-If you’re new to Airbnb, click here to get up to $40 off your first stay with Airbnb
+Click here to browse the best Airbnbs in Ensenada!

 Travelling by bus from San Diego to Ensenada is a relatively straightforward journey that means you can easily leave the car at home when travelling between the USA and Mexico!